xentu/xentu-engine/docs/source/lua-code-reference/the-assets-keyword.rst

 --------------------------

 Use this method to load audio files.
 The file formats supported by this method are WAV, MP3 and FLAC.
-For best results encode in 44,000kHz.
-The result of this method is a sound_id integer reference that should be stored somewhere so that you can use it elsewhere.
+For best results encode in 44,000kHz and in Stereo.
+The return type of this method is an :ref:`Asset Object Type` that should be stored somewhere so that you can use it.
 Here is an eample of how to use this method:

 .. code-block:: lua